hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_workspace_table.html.markdown

 Manages a Table in a Log Analytics (formally Operational Insights) Workspace.

-~> **Note:** This resource does not create and destroy tables.
+~> **Note:** This resource does not create or destroy tables.
 This resource is used to update attributes (currently only retention_in_days) of the tables created when a Log Analytics Workspace is created.
 Deleting an azurerm_log_analytics_workspace_table resource will not delete the table.
-The table's retention_in_days field will be set to the value of azurerm_log_analytics_workspace retention_in_days
+Instead, the table's retention_in_days field will be set to the value of azurerm_log_analytics_workspace retention_in_days

 ## Example Usage